Japanese clothing: Materials

+Beginning in 1881, Japanese men wore suteteko, a kind of underpants named after a song.
+Kaori Shoji of the Japan Times wrote that they would be "best be described as a loose, thin, crepe cotton version of long johns."
+Initially men used it under kimono.
+By 2012 new variations of it emerged.
+Shoji stated that in 2012 the garment still emotionally symbolized the summer, even though there was a sense of embarrassment around it; she stated that it was more common until the 1990s.

 Design

 Designers

 Multiple designers use the kimono as a foundation for their current designs, being influenced by its cultural and aesthetic aspects and including them into their garments.

 Issey Miyake is most known for crossing boundaries in fashion and reinventing forms of clothing while simultaneously transmitting the traditional qualities of the culture into his work.
 He has explored various techniques in design, provoking discussion on what identifies as "dress".
 He has also been tagged the "Picasso of Fashion" due to his recurring confrontation of traditional values.
 Miyake found interest in working with dancers to create clothing that would best suit them and their aerobic movements, eventually replacing the models he initially worked with for dancers, in hopes of producing clothing that benefits people of all classifications.
 His use of pleats and polyester jersey reflected a modern form of fashion due to their practical comfort and elasticity.
 Over 10 years of Miyake's work was featured in Paris in 1998 at the "Issey Miyake: Making Things" exhibition.
 His two most popular series were titled, "Pleats, Please" and "A-POC (A piece of Cloth)".

 Yohji Yamamoto and Rei Kawakubo are Japanese fashion designers who share similar tastes in design and style, their work often considered by the public to be difficult to differentiate.
 They were influenced by social conflicts, as their recognizable work bloomed and was influenced by the post war era of Japan.
 They differ from Miyake and several other fashion designers in their dominating use of dark colors, especially the color black.
 Traditional clothing often included a variety of colors in their time, and their use of "the absence of color" provoked multiple critics to voice their opinions and criticize the authenticity of their work.
 American Vogue of April 1983 labeled the two "avant-garde designers", eventually leading them to their success and popularity.